Discover Avignon, the Rhône, and Provence. Inspiration for

 Avignon, we explore Roman Provence and enjoy a lunch cruise along

 Enjoy a guided walking tour of Avignon

-A French tour including a cruise along the Rhône
+Relax on a tranquil cruise along the Rhône to Arles

 *Some departures will travel via Lille